 Circuit Training: total body fun.
 There are major and minor movers (think main body and your extremities), and you’ll want to focus more on your major movers for a circuit.
-Circuits need some cardio elements mixed in with your weight-baring exercises.
+Circuits need some cardio elements mixed in with your weight-bearing exercises.

 Multiple Sets: total body or segmented workouts.
-If you choose total body, think 2-3 exercises for each of legs, chest, back, and arms.
+If you choose the total body, think of 2-3 exercises for each of the legs, chest, back, and arms.
 If you’re doing a segmented workout, you can do 2-3 exercises per muscle group in the list above based on upper/lower, front/back, or push/pull.
 Day 1 can be upper and day 2 can be lower, for example.